Swedish Lithuania

-Swedish Lithuania, officially known as the Grand Duchy of Lithuania (Swedish: Storfurstendömet Litauen, Latin: Magnus Ducatus Lituaniæ), was a dominicum directum protectorate of the Swedish Empire under the rule of King Charles X Gustav in accordance with the Union of Kėdainiai.
+Swedish Lithuania, officially known as the Grand Duchy of Lithuania (Swedish: Storfurstendömet Litauen, Latin: Magnus Ducatus Lituaniæ), was a dominium directum protectorate of the Swedish Empire under the rule of King Charles X Gustav in accordance with the Union of Kėdainiai.
 It de jure existed from 1655 until 1657 when it was terminated and fully reincorporated into the Polish–Lithuanian Commonwealth.

 Swedish occupation

 In 1654, the Tsardom of Russia launched its invasion against the Polish–Lithuanian Commonwealth, which resulted in huge swathes of the territory falling into the hands of the Russian army.
 Noting the weak military performance of the Commonwealth, the Swedish Empire sought to take advantage of the political turmoil and occupy parts of the Polish–Lithuanian state: Sweden wanted to make Lithuania a permanent part of its imperial domain as the territory was strategically important in securing the Baltic Sea from Russia.
 In the summer of 1655, the Swedish army invaded Western Poland and began threatening to do the same to Lithuania.
-After learning about King John II Casimir fleeing the country, Lithuanian magnate Jonušas Radvila (Janusz Radziwiłł) and other members of the Lithuanian nobility began considering negotiations with Sweden.
+After learning about King John II Casimir fleeing the country, Lithuanian magnate Janusz Radziwiłł and other members of the Lithuanian nobility began considering negotiations with Sweden.
+This decision was also influenced by separatist religious motives as it was strongly supported by the Lithuanian Protestant elite.
+After Sweden's occupation of northwestern Lithuania, commander Zygmunt Przyjemski informed King Charles X Gustav that Poland is willing to formally cede Lithuania to Sweden in exchange for peace — this proposal was rejected.

 Establishment

 Treaty of Kėdainiai

-On 17 August 1655, the Treaty of Kėdainiai was signed by Radvila and other pro-Swedish signatories.
+On 17 August 1655, the Treaty of Kėdainiai was signed by Jonušas Radvila and other 400 pro-Swedish signatories.
 The treaty laid out certain conditions — the Lithuanian nobility wanted Sweden to protect Lithuania from Moscow, guarantee the country's neutrality in the conflict, political and religious freedoms.
 These conditions were rejected as they also vaguely mentioned Lithuania having the right to leave Sweden.
 The Swedish also avoided directly participating in the conflict with the Tsardom of Russia because, in reality, they didn’t have enough manpower in Swedish Livonia to properly assist Lithuania in case of need.
 Despite this, Sweden promised Lithuania that it would help them in reclaiming their lost territory.